rjpais/CALMproj/README.md

 # Cell Adhesion Network Model
-This project compose my PhD thesis which started from 2014 and end in 2017.
+This project compose my PhD thesis during 2014 to the end of 2017.
-I have made public all the data and analysis produced in this PhD thesis.
+During this time I contructed, validated and analysed a logical network model of the regulation of cell adhesion properties during Epithelial-to-Mesenchymal Transition.

 In this repository, I have included:
-  * The network model;
+  * The network model implemented in GINsime;
+  * The model documentation in XHTML file format
-  * The phyton scripts and R code of the model analysis;
+  * The phyton scripts and R code used in the model analysis;
   * A copy of the thesis in pdf.

-All the work was supervised by Doctor Claudine Chaouiya and conducted in instituto de ciência Gulbenkian in Oeiras, Portugal.
+All work was supervised by Doctor Claudine Chaouiya and conducted in instituto de ciência Gulbenkian in Oeiras, Portugal.